 In addition, the underskirt structure was just as beautiful as the outside of the skirt.
-With layers upon layers of lace-trimmed silk tulle, when her sister lifted the dress’ 9-foot train, you could see the resemblance of an opening flower underneath.
+With layers upon layers of lace-trimmed silk tulle, when her sister lifted the dress’s 9-foot train, you could see the resemblance of an opening flower underneath.

 That said, Kate Middleton’s second wedding dress looked a lot different — and less detailed — than her ceremony dress.
-We reveal the second look, next.

 Her second wedding dress

 As a modern princess (and bride) Middleton’s ceremony dress featured elaborate detailing and royal traditions without going full-blown Victorian on us.
-That said, the Duchess switched into an even more modern — and more true to her style — wedding dress for the reception.
+That said, the duchess switched into an even more modern — and more true to her style — wedding dress for the reception.

 Kate Middleton’s second wedding dress was also by Alexander McQueen and featured a more simple take with satin fabric, a circle skirt (goodbye 9-foot train!), a flattering sweetheart neckline, and a diamante belt at the waist.
 She topped things off with a fuzzy shrug and even let her hair down!

 Next: Kate Middleton’s other best fashion moments, starting with her sister’s wedding